Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: meson mass and decay constant

-Our continuum and chiral fit for $f_{\phi}$ takes exactly the same form as that given in Eq.~\ref{eq:mfit} and has the same priors, except for the prior on the physical result which we now take to be 0.2(0.1) and on $c_s$ which we take as 0.0(0.5) as there is no phenomenological reason to expect a particular sign or value for the effect of mistuning the $s$ quark mass.
+Our continuum and chiral fit for $f_{\phi}$ takes exactly the same form as that given in Eq.~\ref{eq:mfit} and has the same priors, except for the prior on the physical result which we now take to be 0.2(0.1) and on $c_s$ which we take as 0.0(0.5) as there is no phenomenological reason to expect a strong dependence in either direction for the effect of mistuning the $s$ quark mass.
 Our fitted curve evaluated at physical sea quark masses is shown as the shaded band on Figure~\ref{fig:fphihisq}.
 The physical result that we obtain (with a $\chi^2/{\mathrm{dof}}$ of 0.71 for 8 degrees of freedom) is

 This is in reasonable agreement (within 2$\sigma$) of the result of 0.2285(36) GeV inferred from experiment (see eq.~(\ref{eq:decay})) and again is a signficant improvement on our earlier result~\cite{Donald:2013pea}.
 The second uncertainty here is an estimate of the impact of coupling to the $K\overline{K}$ decay mode.
-We take an (over)estimate of 20 MeV for the difference of $\rho$ and $\omega$ decay constants inferred from their leptonic decay rates and multiply by the ratio of $\phi$ to $\rho$ total widths~\cite{pdg}.
+We take an estimate of 20 MeV for the difference of $\rho$ and $\omega$ decay constants inferred from their leptonic decay rates and multiply by the ratio of $\phi$ to $\rho$ total widths~\cite{pdg} (4/150) and the ratio of $\phi$ to $\omega$ decay constants (0.23/0.2).
 The $\rho$ decays strongly to $\pi\pi$ but the $\omega$, having isospin zero, cannot do this.
-The large width of the $\rho$ makes the determination of its decay constant problematic but a 20 MeV difference between $\rho$ and $\omega$ results from the application of eq.~(\ref{eq:decay})~\cite{Chakraborty:2015ugp}.
-If we assume that this is an indication of the size of effects from strong decays then reducing this in proportion to the total width of $\rho$ and $\phi$ gives a reasonable estimate of 0.5 MeV for the impact on the $\phi$.
+The large width of the $\rho$ makes the determination of its decay constant problematic but a 20 MeV difference between $\rho$ and $\omega$ results from the application of eq.~(\ref{eq:decay})~\cite{Chakraborty:2015ugp}, remembering to allow for the isospin difference between the two mesons that reduces the `effective charge' in the $\omega$ case to one third that of the $\rho$.
+If we assume that the 20 MeV is an indication of the size of effects from strong decays then reducing this in proportion to the total width of $\rho$ and $\phi$ and increasing in proportion to the decay constant gives an estimate of 0.6 MeV for the impact on the $\phi$.
+The third uncertainty, of 0.7 MeV, is an estimate of the impact of missing quark-line disconnected diagrams.
+We obtain this from the analysis in~\cite{Chakraborty:2015ugp}, where the effect of the disconnected $s\overline{s}$ correlator on the anomalous magnetic moment of the muon was found to be -0.05\% of that of the light-quark connected correlator.
+This is equivalent to -0.5\% of the $s$-quark connected correlator (for the light quark masses used there).
+Taking the connected correlator contribution to be approximately proportional to the square of the decay constant~\cite{Chakraborty:2015ugp} implies a -0.3\% effect on the decay constant.
+Rather than take this as a one-sided error, we simply take the value as an estimate of the uncertainty.